R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

 either ``Speed Multiplier`` to ``0.918`` or ``Percent Change`` to ``-8,200``.
 After that, export your track as ``wav`` and make sure you don't add any metadata.

+- Converter for `wav <https://gist.github.com/begin-theadventure/87e59b1aaf806fe542237f9e1a7fb2f6>`_ and `mp3 <https://gist.github.com/begin-theadventure/f2403ea22707e62d1ab44b19da535e37>`_

+On Linux you can also a bash script which will convert all wav or mp3 audio in the current directory to wav 16-bit 48000 Hz.

 Installation
 -------------